A bridge replacement project located in Weston along the Stony Brook and Hobbs Brook confluence.

 The Weston Transfer Station Bridge Replacement project was completed September 2013.
 No further updates to this project page are anticipated.

 Planning for the Weston Bridge Transfer Station began in 2010 after high floods in March damaged the structural integrity of the bridge.
 Construction began in the summer of 2013 and was completed early September 2013.

-After flooding in March 2010, the Town of Weston is replacing a small bridge to its heavily used Transfer Station.
-The bridge crosses the Stony Brook and the roadway leading to it abuts the Hobbs Brook, the two major tributaries feeding Cambridge’s water supply reservoirs.
-The project will ultimately benefit water quality and water supply security by pulling the road back and pitching it away from the Hobbs Brook, by creating a larger opening under the new bridge to reduce flooding, and by constructing a combination compensatory flood storage and stormwater treatment basin near the southern parking lot.
+After flooding in March 2010, the Town of Weston replaced a small bridge to its heavily used Transfer Station.
+The bridge crosses the Stony Brook and the roadway leading to it forms the bank of Hobbs Brook, the two major tributaries feeding Cambridge’s water supply reservoirs.
+The project has benefited water quality and water supply security by pulling the road back and pitching it away from Hobbs Brook, creating a larger opening under the new bridge to reduce flooding, and constructing a combination compensatory flood storage and stormwater treatment basin near the Transfer Station's southern parking lot.
 Watershed staff made routine inspections to ensure construction phase impacts were minimal and that erosion controls were functioning as intended.

 Initial condition of the Weston Transfer Station Bridge and access road.
 The bridge and roadway are set too low for the high flood levels in the Stony Brook, forcing water to pass over the bridge.
 Photo taken in the fall of 2008.